-If you were to replicate the same shot using a thermal camera, all you'd get is a shot of yourself holding the camera, plus temperature information.
+If you were to replicate the same shot using a thermal camera, all you'd get is an image of yourself holding the camera, plus temperature information.

 Why does this happen?
-Well, the camera is trying to read temperature data, so what it picks up on is not what's through the glass, but instead is the reflected temperature coming off objects in the room, plus the user's body temperature.
+Well, the camera is trying to read temperature data, so what it picks up on is not what's through the glass but the reflected temperature coming off objects in the room plus the user's body temperature.
 This is because glass is a reflective material; the same principle would also apply if you took a thermal image of someone wearing glasses (it'll usually look like they're wearing some cool shades).

-The scientific answer to this question is a lot more tricky; whereas windows allow visible light through them, they're designed to block IR (infrared) light (another part of the light spectrum) from passing through it.
-This turns the window essentially into an infrared light mirror; hence the reflection.
+The scientific answer to this question is a lot more tricky: windows allow visible light through however they're designed to block IR (infrared) light (another part of the light spectrum).
+This essentially turns the window into an infrared light mirror; hence the reflection.